aptech/docs/docs/cmlmt/include/cmlmtcontrolstruct.rst

    * - c1.Bounds
      - 1x2 or Kx2 matrix, bounds on parameters.
 If 1x2, all parameters have the same bounds.
 Default = {-1e256, 1e256}.

+   * - c1.bayesAlpha
+     - Exponent of the Dirichlet random variates used in the weighted bootstrap.
+Default = 1.4.

+   * - c1.priorProc
+     - Pointer to a procedure for computing the prior.
+Assumes a uniform prior if not provided.

+   * - c1.numSamples
+     - Number of re-samples in the weighted likelihood bootstrap.

+   * - c1.BayesFname
+     - Filename for the simulated posterior parameters dataset.
+Defaults to a unique "BAYESxxxx" pattern.

+   * - c1.maxBootTime
+     - Maximum time allowed for resampling.

    * - c1.algorithm
      - Scalar, descent algorithm.
 0 - Modified BFGS (Default), 1 = BFGS, 2 = DFP, 3 = Newton, 4 = BHHH.